telamon/survive.click/README.md

 The software has no server of it's own and lives entierly on freely available resources.

-Yes it is a "cloud virus", but it's a friendly happy virus that I hope will spread.
+Yes it is a "cloud virus" - but it's a friendly happy virus that I hope will spread.

  <img src="./screen2.png" width="300" alt="Picture of the game"/>